Qoojoe/zotero-obsidian-annotation-export-template/README.md

 # zotero-obsidian-annotation-export
 Templates for exporting annotations from Zotero into Obsidian via [Zotero integration](https://github.com/obsidian-community/obsidian-zotero-integration).
 Formatting is focused on callouts, to make embedding in other files in Obsidian easier.
+Some influence was taken from [Albialy's template](https://forum.obsidian.md/t/my-zotero-annotation-template-that-works/51662) (Thank you!).
 No AI was used.
 # Overview
 Exported file will contain the following:
 ## Properties